 The exhibition covers all the classical toy types, from bears, dolls, action figures to board games.
-A range of bears and soft toys span a variety of makers, including Gerhardt models and Teds by Schuco.
+A range of bears and soft toys span a variety of makers, including Steiff and Teds by Schuco.
 These playthings are stored with a wide range of dolls in the 1900 style nursery, where almost every item dates back over a hundred years.

 Another room in the collection is heavily influenced by the toys of the 1950s, where you’ll find figures from sci-fi shows and other popular TV programmes from the era.
 Whether its figures from Batman, Dr. Who, Captain Scarlett or Thunderbirds, this exhibit sheds light on the must-have Christmas toys for those growing up in 1950s Britain.

 Toy cars also make up a prominent part of the museum, with classic Matchbox cars and old Hornby railway trains adorning the shelves of another eye-catching display.